zahifarah/zahifarah/README.md

 I'm a [film director] turned developer around the start of 2021.

-* Working my way towards Web3 and Blockchain Development, but first, deep dive into web development ⚡️.
-I see blockchain as an extension of the web.
 * Tech: MERN (MongoDB, Express, React, Node), Bootstrap 4/5 ✅
 * Currently studying advanced JavaScript concepts before touching another framework.
 Depth > syntactic sugar.
 * Excited about blockchain's potential, particularly projects that have to do with Privacy, Digital Identity, Oracle Networks, Cybersecurity, Decentralized Internet, Decentralized Storage and NFTs.